dbkid/LocusAnalytics/README.md

 The first thing I did when presented with this dataset was to try to understand what the data meant.
-Through looking at your website and additional research on Google, I was able to get a general sense of the meaning behind the syntax.
+Through looking at your website and additional research on Google I was able to get a general sense of the meaning behind the syntax.

 Because the point of the data is to group the companies according to function, I thought the best way to present it would be to display the different groupings that occur at the different levels of specificity contained in the syntax.